Tuesday, December 17, 2013

 The Measure of Real Giving

 Have you ever felt incapable of giving because of limited finances?
-Should we feel limited of giving because we feel we are already empty handed?
-Specially during this Christmas season, most of us are worried how can we give thus we ended up burdened with cares of how to buy gifts for everyone.
-But in the right perspective it is better when we give cheerfully and not just out of obligation.
-Lately I have been thinking of how can I afford giving presents when we are in a very tight budget.
-It sure is a lot easier to give with a thick wallet.
-This is one reason why I am now asking the Lord to make me rich.
-God made me remember of someone who showed an explicit example of generosity even out of poverty.
+Should we feel restricted in our ability to give just because we feel empty-handed?
+Especially during this Christmas season, many of us worry about how we can give, and thus we find ourselves burdened with the pressures of buying gifts for everyone.
+However, with the right perspective, it is far better to give cheerfully rather than out of obligation.
+Lately, I have been pondering how I can afford to give presents when we are on a very tight budget.
+It certainly is much easier to give with a thick wallet.
+This is one reason why I am now asking the Lord to bless me financially.
+God reminded me of someone who demonstrated remarkable generosity even in poverty.

 Wednesday, December 4, 2013